jmamath/jmamath.github.io/content/blog/rlaif-economics/index.md

 We first establish Meta's infrastructure efficiency by working backward from publicly reported data.
 The Llama 2 paper states that pre-training the 70B model consumed **1,720,320 GPU hours** and processed approximately **2 trillion tokens**.

 Using the standard FLOPs calculation for transformer training (6 FLOPs per token: 2 for forward pass, 4 for backward pass):
+Have a look at our technical appendix to see the other utility python functions.

 ```
 Total FLOPs = 2×10¹² tokens × 70×10⁹ parameters × 6